 ½ tsp+ salt

 1 cup halved artichoke hearts (I used a 10.5 ounce jar of artichoke hearts packed in water)

 1 cup bite-size pieces of fennel bulb (white part only)

 Black pepper, to taste

 1. First, you’ll cook the farro for the salad.
 In a medium saucepan, add farro and broth.
 Bring to a boil.
 Then, cover with a lid and turn down to a simmer.
 Simmer for 25-30 minutes or until the farro is soft enough to eat.
 Then, remove from the stove, remove lid, stir with a big spoon, and allow it to cool down.

-2. While the farro is boiling, you can get started on the salad dressing.
+2. While the farro is boiling, you can get started on the salad’s lemon vinaigrette dressing.
 In a skillet, add the shallot, garlic and olive oil with a dash of salt over high heat.
 When it starts to sizzle (like the photo above), stir it around constantly for 20 seconds.
 Don’t allow it to brown or burn.
 Then, remove it from heat.

 3. Add the shallots-garlic-olive oil to a large mixing bowl.
 Then, add the dried tarragon, parsley, lemon juice, dijon mustard, ½ tsp salt and some black pepper.
 Whisk together until everything is thoroughly combined.

 4. Add the cooked farro to the mixing bowl.
 Stir it around until it’s well-coated with the dressing.
 Then, gingerly stir in the artichoke hearts and fennel bulb.
 Taste the artichoke, fennel and farro salad, and adjust the flavor, if needed (more lemon juice? more salt?).
 Serve.